 The best way to start this guide is to explain what a button without logic does.
-A Touch Button has to execution lists; On Press and On Event.
+A Touch Button has three execution lists; On Press, On Event and On Hold.

-For this guide we do not use the On Event because it is of a different nature and does not support most of the logic functions.
+For this guide we do not use the On Event or the On Hold because it is of a different nature and does not support most of the logic functions.
 The On Press is your list of actions that are triggered when you press the button on your mobile device.

 The image above shows a button with just one action.
 This action will open our webpage on your default browser.
 We have created our actions in such a way that they read as what they do.
 So you should be able to read through your list of actions and understand what it does in a normal language.